knobs-dials/live-hasher/README.md

 because the hashfile doesn't contain that information.

-There's a "re-hash files younger than X on disk" argument (default 5min, and based on mtime) to help, but doing so makes the assumption that older files never change (this may need to be longer in some uses), and that mtime means local age (e.g. not necessarily true in rsynced/otherwise copied data).
+There's a "re-hash files younger than X on disk" argument (default 5min, and based on mtime) to help, but doing so makes the assumption
+- that older files never change (in some uses you may want this significantly longer),
+- that mtime means local age (e.g. not necessarily true in rsynced/otherwise copied data).
 ...so think about all of this and adapt to your use.